 Here are the General Rules and scoring for SKS.
-These General Rules may be superceded by special rules and scoring associated with a particular SKS event.
+These General Rules may be superseded by special rules and scoring associated with a particular SKS event.

 You do not have to be an SKCC member to participate.
-However, ALL participants must use a manual key (straight key, sideswiper, or bug) unless granted an exception usinig the SKCC Key Policy.
+However, ALL participants must use a manual key (straight key, sideswiper, or bug) unless granted an exception using the SKCC Key Policy.

 The frequencies listed below are those most frequented by SKCC members and are where you are likely to make contact.
 Look around.
 Just make sure you are operating on a frequency allowed by your license class.

 160M: 1813.5 kHz 80M: 3550 kHz 40M: 7055 / 7120 kHz 20M: 14050 kHz 15M: 21050 kHz 10M: 28050 kHz 6M: 50090 kHz

 The use of spotting networks (including sked pages) is NOT permitted.

 Bands other than those specified above are NOT permitted.

 The minimum exchange of data must include RST, QTH, NAME, and SKCC #.
 Centurions, Tribunes, and Senators should append a C, T, or S respectively at the end of your SKCC#.